McNeil, Arkansas: Education

 Students are assigned to the Magnolia School District which operates Magnolia High School.

 It was previously in the McNeil School District.
-On July 1, 2004 it consolidated into the Stephens School District.
+On July 1, 2004, it consolidated into the Stephens School District.
 According to the Stephens school district's attorney, Clay Fendley, there was, in the words of Mike McNeill of the Magnolia Reporter, "bitterness" resulting from the McNeil consolidation.

 The Arkansas Board of Education (ABE) voted to dissolve the Stephens School District in 2014, and the portion serving McNeil was given to the Magnolia School District.
 Before the ABE made its final decision to break up the Stephens district, it was deciding whether to consolidate it entirely with the Nevada School District or divide it into three pieces.
-McNeil residents favored the split-up proposal since their children could go to school in Magnolia, which is closer to McNeil than Stephens; Magnolia is 6 mi from McNeil.
+McNeil residents favored the split-up proposal because their children could go to school in Magnolia, which is closer to McNeil than Stephens; Magnolia is 6 mi from McNeil.